-Ask a writer, "Do you mind if I write on my copy of your draft?" before you set pencil to paper.
+If the writer brought paper copies, ask "Do you mind if I write on my copy of your draft?" before you set pencil to paper.
 Writers practically never mind, but that's not the point.
 By asking, we keep the text in the writer's control.
 Also, be careful not to mark up the text as you would if you were grading a student's paper.
 Make just enough marks to remind yourself of passages you might want to return to later in the session.
 Remember, you're an expert reader giving your response, not an instructor giving your judgment.
 Written comments tend to carry a kind of authority that makes the writer see them as admonishments or commands rather than suggestions.
 Your behavior will encourage the writer to be fully engaged in the writing process.
 At the end of the consultation, ask if the student wants the marked copy of their draft back.

 With a laptop or UWC computer consultation, it is important that any revisions be done by the student.
-For this reason, we ask that the student share their screen with you through Zoom instead of sharing the document with you electronically so that only the student can make changes to the paper.
+For this reason, we ask that the student share their screen with you through Zoom instead of sharing the document with you electronically.
 If you want to insert comments electronically to help guide your conversation, first ask the student if they are comfortable sharing their document with you electronically and allowing you to make comments.
-If there are points for discussion as you read, you can either use the highlighter, comments, or track changes features available on most word processors to note those sections.
+If you find points for discussion as you read, use the highlighter, comments, or track changes features available on most word processors to note those sections.
 At all times, make sure that you are only inserting comments and not changing or correcting the text as you type.